CenterForDigitalHumanities/aviation-dashboard/documentation/visibility-ceiling-restrictions.md

 ## Testing Scenarios

-The following scenarios are demonstrated in `demo.html`:
+The following scenarios are demonstrated in the [demo page](demo.html):

 1. **Low Ceiling** (Scenario 5): 1,200 ft ceiling → All Restricted
 2. **Poor Visibility** (Scenario 6): 2.0 SM visibility → All Restricted